 Please see Moodle for Lecture Capture.

-Lecturers: Anne Gerritsen, Guido van Meersbergen, and Rémi Dewiere
+Lecturers: Luca Molà, Anne Gerritsen, Guido van Meersbergen, and Rémi Dewière

-This second-year undergraduate 15 CATS module runs for ten weeks in both the Autumn and Spring terms.
+This second-year undergraduate 15 CATS module runs for ten weeks in the Autumn term.
 In this module students will:

 - Gain an understanding of non-European histories, and their connections with and impact on medieval European history.

 - Obtain knowledge of the processes which made the late medieval world increasingly interconnected.

 - Engage with key concepts in global history such as "connections", "comparisons", "entangled histories", "micro-global" and "cultural exchange".

 - Engage with a wide range of approaches to history through primary and secondary sources.

 - Analyse a range of visual, material and textual sources.

 - Communicate ideas both orally and in writing.